 Licensed • Insured • Experienced • Trustworthy

-TemperaturePro Columbus provides friendly, reliable, and affordable heating repair services to the greater Columbus metropolitan area and Central Ohio.
+TemperaturePro Columbus provides friendly, reliable, and affordable heating/furnace repair services to the greater Columbus metropolitan area and Central Ohio.
 We offer weekend and evening appointments, so our HVAC technicians are ready to respond when you need them.

 Our goal is to make sure you’re comfortable in your home or business.
-If your heating system begins to malfunction, you can rely on the heating repair experts at TemperaturePro Columbus Columbus to bring your HVAC system back to healthy working condition.
+If your heating system begins to malfunction, you can rely on the furnace repair experts at TemperaturePro Columbus Columbus to bring your HVAC system back to healthy working condition.

 When a system is struggling to produce heat, the problem is usually a result of one or more components failing.
 Unfortunately, when parts of your HVAC unit are broken or failing, you will need replacement parts.
 Give us a call as soon as you notice something wrong with your heater, as catching the problem early on may prevent cascading problems that can escalate to expensive repairs.

 Here are a few signs and indicators that your heating system requires repair from a certified HVAC professional:

 When your furnace stops heating and starts blowing cold air, this is a sign your condensate line may be blocked.